garrandall/popular-music-data/tracks/i-want-you-savage-garden.md

 I need to I want to...

-Ooh I want you
+Oh I want you
 I don't know if I need you but
-Ooh I'd die to find out
+Oh I'd die to find out
-Ooh I want you
+Oh I want you
 I don't know if I need you but
-Ooh I'd die to find out
+Oh I'd die to find out
-(ohh I ohh I)
+(oh I oh I)
-Ooh I want you
+Oh I want you
 I don't know if I need you but
-Ooh I'd die to find out
+Oh I'd die to find out
-Ooh I want you
+Oh I want you
 I don't know if I need you but
-Ooh I'd die to find out
+Oh I'd die to find out
-(ohh I ohh I)
+(oh I oh I)
-Ooh I want you
+Oh I want you
 I don't know if I need you but
-Ooh I'd die to find out
+Oh I'd die to find out
-Ooh I want you
+Oh I want you
 I don't know if I need you but
-Ooh I'd die to find out
+Oh I'd die to find out
-(ohh I ohh I)
+(oh I oh I)